hashicorp/terraform-provider-azurerm/website/docs/r/media_live_output.html.markdown

 * `live_event_id` - (Required) The id of the live event.
 Changing this forces a new Live Output to be created.

-* `name` - (Required) The name which should be used for this Live Output.
+* `name` - (Required) The name which should be used for this Live Event Output.
 Changing this forces a new Live Output to be created.

 ---